logo

 Mark Macaluso

 Thank you, Amy, and good morning.
-Joining me this morning in Sanford are Lucas Sali, Chief Executive Officer of President, and Emmanuel Cabray, Chief Financial Officer.
-Today's call provides these financial results for the three-month period ending June 29th, 2024, which we announced this morning.
+Joining me this morning in Sanford are Lucas Ali, Chief Executive Officer and President, and Emmanuel Cabret, Chief Financial Officer.
+Today's call will provide the financial results for the three-month period ending June 29, 2024. which we announced this morning.
 Before we begin, please refer to slide two of today's presentation, where we note that today's comments will put forward-looking statements that are based on our current expectations.
-Actual results may differ materially due to several risks and uncertainties, including those described in our 2023 annual report on the Form 10-K and other recent STD files.
-If you have, or otherwise, noticed, the second quarter results we present this morning will be compared to the second quarter of 2023 and include certain non-GAP financial measures.
-The reconciliation on such measures and most comparable GAP figures are detailed in our press release and the appendix of our presentation, both of which are available on our website.
-With that, it's now my pleasure to turn the phone for Lucas who will begin on slide three.
+Actual results may differ materially due to several risks and uncertainties, including those described in our 2023 annual report on Form 10-K and other recent SEC filings.
+Except for otherwise noted, the second quarter results we present this morning will be compared to the second quarter of 2023 and include certain non-GAAP financial measures.
+The reconciliation of such measures, the most comparable gap figures, are detailed in our press release and the appendix to our presentation, both of which are available on our website.
+With that, it's now my pleasure to turn it over to Luca, who will begin on slide three.

 speaker